Inverter compressor: Inverter Linear Compressor

+Samsung Digital Inverter Compressor

+Samsung’s Digital Inverter Compressor features variable voltage and frequency control managed by an advanced three-phase algorithm.
+This design allows the compressor to adjust its energy consumption dynamically based on cooling demand.
+The digital inverter compressor is engineered to enhance energy efficiency, reduce noise, and extend the appliance’s lifespan, making it both environmentally friendly and cost-effective.

 Market needs for variable capacity

-Many refrigeration and air conditioning systems require reliable processes which are more efficient, compact, environmentally friendly, and easy to install and maintain.
-The cooling requirements vary over a wide range during the day and over the year due to ambient conditions, occupancy and use, lighting, etc.
+Many refrigeration and air conditioning systems require reliable processes; The cooling requirements vary over a wide range during the day and over the year due to ambient conditions, occupancy and use, lighting, etc.